ishangoyal13/fullstackDevelopment/Nim/Readme.md

 # Nim Folder

 This folder is organized to include solution to problems in [Index.md](Index.md).
 Pick a problem, name your solution file with as the problem-id and after solving add link to the Index file.
+Before staging/committing remove binaries generated at compile time.
 You can add your problems questions too, just follow the pattern.

 Kindly submit all your **Nim** programs in this folder.
 To submit programs of other languages we have folders of them also.
 Make Pull Request of your programs accordingly.